tsongkakul/HET2-Main/README.md

-# HET2 System packet schemeS
+# HET2 System Packet Scheme
 Tanner Songkakul

 # Overview
 This document contains the BLE packet scheme for the various configurations of the HET2 System.

 # Single board
 The Single Board configuration contains 1x Amperometric Channel and 1x Potentiometric Channel, as well as an accelerometer and temperature sensor.

 ## UUID descriptions
 | **Characteristic** | **ID** | **Length (Bytes)** | **Configuration** | **Description** |
 | --- | --- | --- | --- | --- |
 | **SYSCFG** | ABCD | 10 | Read/Write | Commands |